jphaugla/Redis-Digital-Banking-redisson/README.md

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.

-## Redis Advantages for Digital Banking
+## Redis and Redisson advantages for Digital Banking
  * Redis easily handles high write transaction volume
  * Redis has no tombstone issues and can upsert posted transactions over pending
  * Redis Enterprise scales vertically (large nodes)  and horizontally (many nodes)
  * Redisearch 2.0 automatically indexes the hash structure created by Spring Java CRUD repository
+ * Redisson will use read replicas to distribute the read workload across a primary and multiple replicas
 ## Requirements
 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).
 * Alternatively, can run Redis Enterprise and set the redis host and port in the application.properties file